 I am not a regular buyer of Canned/Tinned Foods.
 But when comes to party or get together then lot to bake and cook.
 So at that time its much appreciable to have a quick and delicious dessert that can be made in 10 minutes of time.
-Today’s recipe is much close to restaurant version of Mango fruit custard and these recipe calls for just 3 main ingredients.
-You can alternate canned fruits with fresh fruits…Also refer note section regarding custard powder tips.
+Today’s recipe is much close to restaurant version of Mango fruit custard and this recipe

 Store Bought or Homemade Mango Pulp – 1n1/4 Cups or More as per taste (300gms approx)